izerui/spring-integration-amqp-publish-subscribe/spring-integration-amqp-publish-subscribe/README.md

 	rabbitmq-server.bat

 * Open http://localhost:55672/mgmt/ and login as guest/guest, just to check RabbitMQ is running
-* Maven imported spring-integration-amqp-subscribe project into STS IDE
+* Maven imported spring-integration-amqp-publish-subscribe project into STS IDE
-* Add spring-integration-amqp-publich-subscribe on the server and start the TC server and "Run on Server", you will notice that the Application Subscribed to RabbitMQ.
+* Add spring-integration-amqp-publish-subscribe on the server and start the TC server and "Run on Server", you will notice that the Application Subscribed to RabbitMQ.
 And by default it created 2 queues: si.fanout.pub-sub-channel, p2p-pollable-channel
 * To demo the Pub/sub model, put a message on to the p2p-pollable-channel, the SI flow gets triggered of

 Refer this [blog](http://krishnasblog.com/2012/10/18/amqp-backed-spring-integration-using-vfabric-rabbitmq/) for more details on the above flow.